krconv/krconv.com/README.md

 Assignment 2 - Basics HTML and CSS
 ===

-Due Nov 7

 This assignment introduces you to the basics of HTML and CSS, two fundamentals that compose a website.
-You will learn to use different HTML element, and style them up with CSS.
+You will learn to use different HTML element, and style them with CSS.

 Assignment details
 ---

 Do the following to complete this assignment:

-1. Clone the [starting project code](https://github.com/cs4241-16b/A2-TheBasics). **DO NOT FORK THE REPO and DO NOT MAKE IT PUBLIC.** This repo contains:
+1. Fork the starting project code. **DO NOT MAKE IT PUBLIC.** This repo contains:
     * the server code, `server.js`
     * the `Procfile` that you need for Heroku deployment
     * A starting `index.html` file that you will edit as described below
     * A blank `style.css` file that you will use to style your own content
 2. Edit `index.html` to your liking, provided it contains:
-    * At least one of these:
+    * At least one of each of the following:
         * An [image](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img)
         * A [table](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/table)
         * A [list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/li)